 One of the eco-friendly initiatives taken by Indian Government has been to act as the host for the global Environment Day on June 5.
 The theme urges all governments of the world, communities, industries, and individuals to act together.
 This would involve exploring sustainable alternatives to help the environment, and especially to reduce production as well as the use of plastic.
 Plastic once produced does not decompose for centuries.
 This is why, new production of plastic should be as less as possible.

 In the speech at Environment Day, Dr Harsh Vardhan mentioned about India’s commitment to making Earth clean and green.
-Indian philosophy and culture is rooted in co-existence with nature.
+Indian philosophy and culture is in co-existence with nature.
 One of the steps taken by Indian government to conserve environment is to inspire its citizens to do one good deed for the environment.
 If that becomes a reality, then there would be more than a billion good deeds to help the environment.

 Beach clean-ups, awareness campaigns, and plastic clean-ups from national forests and reserves will be some of the eco-friendly initiatives taken by Indian Government.